-20The only similar generalization we are aware of appears in Abdellaoui et al. (2017) that study preferences over risk and time using a model that generalizes GEDU (for streams) allowing for cumulative probability weighting (following Rank-Dependent Expected Utility).
+19The only similar generalization we are aware of appears in Abdellaoui et al. (2017) that study preferences over risk and time using a model that generalizes GEDU (for streams) allowing for cumulative probability weighting (following Rank-Dependent Expected Utility).

-21Our construction requires a minimal richness condition on the space of prizes, $D(t_3)u(b) > D(t_1)u(w)$, which guarantees that, at least for the t_1 and t_3 considered, u(w) and u(b) are distant enough.
-This would be always satisfied were we to include a zero element (e.g., u(w) = 0).
+20This is the condition $D(t_3)u(b) > D(t_1)u(w)$ in the theorem, which guarantees that, at least for the t_1 and t_3 considered, the utility of the worst and best prizes are distant enough.
+This would be always satisfied were we to include a zero element (u(w) = 0).